sam-falvo/sam-falvo.github.io/_posts/2016-12-18-thoughts-on-forth.md

 author: "Samuel A. Falvo II"
 ---

-# Some Thoughts on Forth vis-a-vis Oracle and Java SE

 This whole Java SE bullshido that Oracle is all up on their high horse about has made me think about why I really enjoy Forth.
 I'd like to lay down some of my thoughts before I forget them,